 The watch on Marty’s wrist in the poster and in the film is the Casio CA53W Twincept Databank an item as unmistakably 80s as Back to the Future itself.

 Besides generating tech-heavy digital watches, Casio has also earned a reputation for supremely tough watches.
-In particular, their G-Shock line of watches are a favorite of military personnel.
+In particular, their G-Shock line of watches is a favorite of military personnel.
 For that reason, it makes sense that when Hollywood wants authenticity for their war or military-themed movies, they turn to Casio.

 The G-Shock line of watches is made to be both durable and practical.
 Take, for instance, the G-Shock DW6600 that can be seen worn by Bradley Cooper’s character in American Sniper portraying U.S. Navy SEAL Chris Kyle.
 It’s not overstuffed with accessories but has everything a soldier would need in the field, especially strength.

 Case in point, Napoleon Dynamite, a film about a family of outsiders and eccentrics in which multiple characters are seen with Casio digital watches.
 The titular character wears a watch that appears to be the 91W, a classic, no-frills digital watch with the iconic rectangular face.

 Whether any of these appearances were paid product placements or simply the choice of the filmmakers, it’s clear that Casio as a brand embraces the many facets of its reputation.
 Just like a great character actor, it’s the fluidity of the brand’s style that has put Casio in so many different films.

 Rolex Watches In Movies